Mylo-Softworks/SerializeLib-docs/docs/source/serializable-objects.rst

         }

-ISerializable interface
+SerializableClass interface
 ***********************

-The ISerializable interface can be implemented to serialize manually.
+The SerializableClass interface can be implemented to serialize manually.

 .. tabs::
     .. code-tab:: csharp